-- 1. They elect to become a member at least five years prior to retirement. - 2.
-They pay regular dues and contributions to the Montebello Teachers Association for at least five years prior to retirement. - 3.
-They make back payments to the Plan for the total amount of unpaid/missed contributions plus 7% interest per annum, paid: - (a) in 10 installment payments per year for 6 years, if time permits before retirement date; otherwise - (b) a lump sum payment prior to the retirement date.
+- (1) They elect to become a dues-paying member of the Montebello Teachers Association continuously without interruption since first becoming a member, and for no less than five years, prior to retirement. - (2) They pay the required monthly dues and contributions to the Montebello Teachers Association for at least five years prior to retirement. - (3) They make back payments to the Plan for the total amount of unpaid/missed contributions plus a per annum interest rate determined by the Board of Trustees, at the time of the back payment request is received, which should be no less than 7% interest per annum.
+All back payments must be paid as follows: - (a) in 10 installment payments per year for 6 years, if time permits before retirement date: otherwise - (b) a lump sum payment prior to the retirement date.
 The unpaid/missed contribution is the number of months from the time the Non-Member could have been eligible to participate in the Plan to the date he/she becomes a member.